annam27/SciCommProjAssig-u199965/README.md

 My code:

 This code is the resolution of a university assignment.
 Therefore, it was not intended to improve these limitations, just to apply the CGA in a specific problem.
+To run this, you will need to download the Jupyter Notebook software or you can either use Colaboratory from Google.

 ![image](https://github.com/annam27/SciCommProjAssig-u199965/assets/92887280/bce0230e-5406-4788-97a3-54c0368b2c3a)